amirsalam2004/Third-Assignment-Hogwarts/README.md

 ### Hogwarts class:

-Serving as a central management system for Hogwarts School of Witchcraft and Wizardry, the Hogwarts class facilitates various actions for teachers, students, and administrators.
+Serving as a central Management system for Hogwarts School of Witchcraft and Wizardry, the Hogwarts class facilitates various actions for teachers, students, and administrators.

 - Managing lists of teachers, courses, admins, and students from different Houses.
 - Rating teachers and leaving comments for them.